monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 The Fairness Definition Selection Tool helps teams **select appropriate fairness definitions for AI systems** based on application context, historical patterns, stakeholder priorities, legal requirements, and technical constraints.

-Because fairness definitions reflect different values and are often mathematically incompatible, choosing one is not purely a technical decision.
+Because fairness definitions reflect different values and are often mathematically incompatible, selecting fairness definitions is not purely a technical decision but a normative and governance choice.
+Due to established impossibility results (Kleinberg, Mullainathan, & Raghavan, 2016; Chouldechova, 2017), multiple desirable fairness criteria cannot generally be satisfied simultaneously when base rates differ across groups.
+This means fairness definition selection requires explicit prioritization rather than assuming that all fairness properties can be achieved at once.

-The tool ensures that fairness metric selection is explicit, justified, and documented.
+The tool ensures that fairness metric selection is explicit, justified, and documented rather than inherited from default practices.

 As the second component of the Fairness Audit Playbook, it is **applied after the Historical Context Assessment and before model optimization**.